Local Internet Connectivity Troubleshooting Checklist

 ipconfig /renew

-If all the above pass, the local computer has working internet, and the problem is likely on the Softdrive VM itself (network config, NIC, VLAN, DHCP, or host connectivity).
+If all tests succeed, the local computer likely has working internet connectivity and the issue may be related to the Softdrive VM itself (network configuration, VLAN, DHCP, NIC, or host connectivity).